 Features of Elevate Colorado

 Note: Elevate Colorado will not be fully developed until August 2014.
-These initial videos are being released on Aug.
-15 to allow educators to begin coming to a common understanding of what the Colorado State Model Evaluation System professional practices look like in a variety of classrooms.
+These initial videos are being released to allow educators to begin coming to a common understanding of what the Colorado State Model Evaluation System professional practices look like in a variety of classrooms.
 This initial release is not intended to be used as the sole requirement for certification of evaluators.
 Districts and schools may use these resources within their own systems to develop calibration and certification requirements.
-Additional videos will be released this school year and in August 2014 modules will be ready for trainers, calibration/certification of teacher evaluators and professional development.
+Additional videos will be in August 2014 modules will be ready for trainers, calibration/certification of teacher evaluators and professional development.

 - For the 2013-14 school year, six 10-15 minute videos are being released that are designed to give educators the opportunity to quickly gauge their understanding of the professional practices in the model system rubricEach video has been aligned to professional practices in the Colorado State Model Evaluation System rubric by a group of teachers and administrators from around the state who have been trained as Master Scorers